 For visitors arriving in North Regina on Highway 11, from Saskatoon, the Four Points by Sheraton Regina is a good choice.
 An informal hotel, it has all the usuals including a pool and gym.
 While the Delta Regina is downtown, it’s on Saskatchewan Drive, so easily accessible from Highway 11.
 The drawing card for the Delta is that it’s connected to Casino Regina by a Skywalk.
 Shopping in the Cornwall Centre is a big plus too.
 And if you’re on Regina’s east side, Hampton Inn & Suites by Hilton Regina East Gate, is one of the newest additions to the area hotels.

 Have fun planning your visit and a stay in some of Regina’s best hotels.
-The slider below provides you with lots of things to do around the province.
+The slider below provides you with lots of things to do in Regina and nearby city, Moose Jaw.

 About the Photo

 The photo above is of the dragon boat event held each September in Regina, Saskatchewan, Canada, on Wascana Lake.
 The Saskatchewan Legislative Buildings are in the background.

 This post is in partnership with Expedia Canada.
 As always, all comments and suggestions are my own for visiting these Regina city hotels and attractions!